YukiAtsusaka/logical/README.md

 # logical: A Software to Compute and Visualize Quantitative Predictions of Logical Models

-This R package computes and visualizes the quantitative predictions of the logical model of minority candidate emergence introduced by Atsusaka (2020) ["Unifying Demand and Supply-Side Theories of Minority Representation: A Logical Model"](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3637699).
+This R package computes and visualizes the quantitative predictions of the logical model of minority candidate emergence introduced by Atsusaka (2020) ["A Logical Model for Predicting Minority Representation: Application to Redistricting and Voting Rights Studies"](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3637699).

 <details>
 <summary>Cite this software✒️</summary>